wn9237/rest_spec/markdowns/api/deviceconfiguration_delete.md

-# Delete DeviceConfiguration
+# Delete deviceConfiguration

-Delete DeviceConfiguration.
+Delete deviceConfiguration.
 ### Prerequisites
 The following **scopes** are required to execute this API:
 ### HTTP request